El Paso, TX

 The Vegetable Lasagna is not on my list of items I usually order here, but I experimented and tried it on a recent visit.
 Although it had the same marinara sauce that comes on the spaghetti and that has been my favorite, I found it to be very sweet.
 It had been about ten years since my last visit to Como’s, and I think I was probably more cognizant of the sauce’s flavors than I had been previously.
 Although the sauce turned out to be not quite what I expected, the pasta was quite good, especially because of the spinach (it also had broccoli which was good as well).
 I do not think their sauce has changed but I have two theories about what happened–either it tastes better on spaghetti than the vegetable lasagna or the sweet taste is more noticeable to me than before.
 This may be the reason I classified Como’s previously as an Italian-American restaurant but I could not put my finger on the reason why.

 I believe the Eggplant Parmigiana to be one of the restaurant’s specialties, and the lunch portion is shown in the above photo.
 If I were to rate what I consider to be good about this dish it would start with the sauce, then it would be the breading, and then the eggplant.
 This is fine because eggplant is not one of my favorite vegetables, and Como’s prepares it in a way that I like it (as opposed to many eggplant dishes I have had).
-I am not sure how to rank the cheese, but I will say that it is good on all the dishes on which I have tried here.
+They use a mozzarella cheese on top, and it is excellent as well.

 Como’s also offers a pizza or spaghetti special on Tuesdays and Thursdays after 5:00 p.m. with the soup and salad, but it has been over ten years since I have ordered either one.
 The pizza had a good freshly cooked red sauce, but at the time I thought other restaurants had a better pizza (thus I usually chose spaghetti over the pizza for the specials at Como’s).
 Both of the specials, though, are a good deal.